danielapai/bioverse/docs/module1.rst

 Bioverse uses the :class:`~bioverse.generator.Generator` class to generate planetary systems in the solar neighborhood.
 A Generator object specifies a list of functions to be performed in sequential order onto a shared :class:`~bioverse.classes.Table`.
 For example, a simple generator might implement this algorithm:

-- Function 1: Return the `Gaia DR2 <https://www.cosmos.esa.int/web/gaia/dr2>`_ catalog of all stars within 30 parsecs with effective temperatures above 4000 K.
+- Function 1: Return the `Gaia DR3 <https://www.cosmos.esa.int/web/gaia/data-release-3>`_ catalog of all stars within 30 parsecs with effective temperatures above 4000 K.
 - Function 2: Simulate one or more planets around each star according to the occurrence rate estimates in `Bergsten et al. 2022 <https://ui.adsabs.harvard.edu/link_gateway/2022AJ....164..190B/doi:10.3847/1538-3881/ac8fea>`_.
 - Function 3: Evaluate the mass of each planet based on its radius and the mass-radius relationship published by `Wolfgang et al. (2016) <https://ui.adsabs.harvard.edu/abs/2016ApJ...825...19W/abstract>`_.

 The generator will feed the output of Function 1 into Function 2, then the output of Function 2 into Function 3, and finally will return the output of Function 3 (i.e. a table of planets with known masses, radii, orbital properties, and host star properties).

 Bioverse "ships" with two Generators: one for transit mode, and the other for imaging mode.
-The primary differences between the two are the planetary properties that are simulated.
-The default transit generator computes properties such as the transit depth, impact parameter and transit duration while the imaging generator focuses on computing the planet-star contrast, angular separation and illumination phase.
+One of the main differences between these generators is the set of planetary properties that are simulated.
+The default transit generator includes steps that compute properties which affect the observability of transiting exoplanets, such as the transit depth, impact parameter and transit duration.
+The imaging generator instead focuses on computing planetary properties that influence their observability with direct imaging, including the planet-star contrast, angular separation and illumination phase.
 Another difference between these default generators is the stellar target list used to generate host stars.
 By default the transit mode generates a population of stars consistent with Gaia DR3, while the imaging mode uses a host star catalog for the LUVOIR direct imaging mission concept (see the `LUVOIR Final Report <https://arxiv.org/abs/1912.06219>`_).
 The following code demonstrates how to simulate a sample of planets using the imaging mode Generator:

 .. code-block:: python